Is the Bible True?

 “[Stoner also] estimated that the probability of fulfilling 48 prophecies was one chance in a trillion, trillion, trillion, trillion, trillion, trillion, trillion, trillion, trillion, trillion, trillion, trillion, trillion, trillion [2].

 And Jesus not only fulfilled prophecies about himself; he also made numerous prophecies himself, which came to pass exactly as stated.
-For example, he prophesied about wars and rumors of war, the destruction of Jerusalem, the destruction of the second Jewish temple, and the end of the Old Covenant age.
+For example, he prophesied about wars, the destruction of Jerusalem and the Jewish temple, and the end of the Old Covenant age.
 And Jesus said “all these things” would happen within a generation (Matt.
 24:1-34; Luke 21:20), which equates to about forty years[3].
 Since Jesus uttered these prophecies around the year AD 30, they had to be fulfilled by around AD 70.

 Keep in mind that at the time Jesus made these prophecies, the Roman Empire was in the midst of a hundred-year (or so) period of peace.
 Historians even have a name for this extended period of peace: the Pax Romana.
 Furthermore, the Old Covenant had been in place for over 1500 years—ever since the time of Moses!
 And the temple had been standing for over 500 years, ever since Zerubbabel built it around 515 BC.
 In fact, in Jesus’ day, this temple had just recently been refurbished by Herod the Great.
 Moreover, the city of Jerusalem was surrounded by what was thought to be “impenetrable” walls.

-So we can imagine the utter shock and disbelief—and even anger—among the Jews of that day when an obscure carpenter from Nazareth predicted that the entire Old Covenant system—covenant, temple, city, etc.—would go crashing down.
+So we can imagine the utter shock and disbelief among the Jews of that day when an obscure carpenter from Nazareth predicted that the entire Old Covenant system—covenant, temple, city, etc.—would go crashing down.
 Plus, Jesus not only said it would happen someday, by and by; he said it would happen within his generation (Matt.
 24:2-34).
-Evidently, the Lord wanted to make sure that the people responsible for crucifying Jesus and persecuting his apostles would still be alive to see Jesus coming in judgment and glory and vindication.
+The Lord wanted to make sure that the people responsible for crucifying Jesus and persecuting his apostles would still be alive to see Jesus coming in judgment and glory and vindication.

 Jesus’s prophecies came to pass, exactly as promised.